Boost in Zimbabwe

 Recognising community health workers’ often very limited training, the Ministry of Health and Child Care is keen to support COAs continued learning and development, and recognises the value of digital information.

 Boost is already a convenient way for community health workers to access up-to-date, reliable and accessible information on HIV, sexual health and related issues.
-With new content and screening tools supporting COAs’ interaction with young people, Boost will address the knowledge-gaps of young Zimbabweans and improve their uptake of sexual health services.
+With new content and screening tools supporting COAs’ interaction with young people, Boost is addressing the knowledge-gaps of young Zimbabweans and improving their uptake of sexual health services.